ta3ag/lbd/docs/BackendTutorial/source/elf.rst

 Linux platform has binutils already and no need to install it further.
 We use Linux binutils in this chapter just because iMac will display Chinese text.
-The iMac corresponding binutils have no problem except it use add g in command, for example, use gobjdump instead of objdump, and display your area language instead of pure English.
+The iMac corresponding binutils have no problem except it use add g in command.
+For example, use gobjdump instead of objdump, and display with your area language instead of pure English.

 The binutils tool we use is not a part of llvm tools, but it's a powerful tool